RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.266.24:
+   - CHANGED: Improved name resolution on traffic monitor page, now uses a device's hostname if it reported one.
+   - CHANGED: Client List now uses our improved name resolution code, will overwrite names with those entered on the DHCP static lease page.
+   - FIXED: ebtables were still broken, fixed by a complete rebuild.

+3.0.0.4.266.23b:
+   - FIXED: The IE fix ended up breaking Firefox (and meanwhile, Chrome worked fine no matter which method was used to build that dropdown).

 3.0.0.4.266.23:
    - NEW: Rebased on 3.0.0.4.266 (from the RT-AC66U GPL)
    - NEW: Tools icon contributed by Maximilian Czarnecki.